Shima-m83/self-supervised-collider-foundation-model/README.md

 ---

-## Overview
+# Overview

-Particle-collision events contain variable numbers of reconstructed particles, with each particle carrying kinematic and particle-identification information.
+Particle-collision events contain variable numbers of particles, with each particle carrying kinematic and particle-identification information.

 Instead of training a model directly for a single supervised classification task, this project explores a more general approach: